michelcrypt4d4mus/log-thyself/README.md

 -------
 thor collect:consolelogs:load          # Load old logging system files that will no longer be written to thor collect:consolelogs:load_dir DIR  # Load all files in directory DIR.
-They don't even have to be log files - Will unzip and process many compressed formats as well as wi... thor collect:consolelogs:stream        # Stream logs from the new filesystem (mostly the ones seen in Console.app) thor collect:syslog:custom ARGUMENTS   # ARGUMENTS will be passed to the 'log' command directly (with great 💪 comes great responsibility) thor collect:syslog:from_file FILE     # Read logs from FILE.
+They don't even have to be log files - Will unzip and process many compressed formats as well as wi... thor collect:consolelogs:stream        # Stream old system logs from the filesystem (mostly the ones seen in Console.app) thor collect:syslog:custom ARGUMENTS   # ARGUMENTS will be passed to the 'log' command directly (with great 💪 comes great responsibility) thor collect:syslog:from_file FILE     # Read logs from FILE.
 Can handle non JSON log formats, see the help. thor collect:syslog:last INTERVAL      # Capture from INTERVAL before now.
 Example INTERVALs: 5d (5 days), 2m (2 minutes), 30s (30 seconds)